MetaMask/snaps/packages/cli/README.md

 ### Configuration File

-`snap.config.js` can be placed in the project root directory.
+`snap.config.js` should be placed in the project root directory.
 It can override cli options - the property `cliOptions` should have string keys matching command arguments.
-Values become argument defaults, which can still be overriden on the command line.
+Values become argument defaults, which can still be overridden on the command line.

 Example: